Beginners Freediving Guide: Tips & Techniques

 The volume of your lungs

 A larger volume displaces more water and creates more upthrust.
 The opposite would happen with a smaller volume.
-The lung volume changes as we descend and ascend because of the pressure change.
+Lung volume decreases as we descend and ascend because of the change in pressure.

 Water density

-In fresh water, a body would feel ‘heavier’ because water is less dense (density of .
+In fresh water, a body would feel ‘heavier’ because water is less dense.
 In salt water, our body feels ‘lighter’ because water is more dense.

 Thickness and density of wetsuits

-The neoprene in the wetsuits carry small bubbles which make the suit less dense than water, which causes plenty of positive buoyancy.
+The neoprene in the wetsuit carries small bubbles which make the suit less dense than water, causing plenty of positive buoyancy.
 As a diver descends, the gas bubbles compress making the suit become ‘heavier’

 How to weight yourself for freediving: